 I’ve amassed a lot of special experiences in my travels that count among the world’s fastest, highest, longest, deepest, smelliest, most dangerous (etc etc etc).
-If you’re looking for some inspiration, here is some food for adventurous souls, but not all of which requires balls of steel.
+If you’re looking for some inspiration, or just an armchair ride around the world, here is some food for adventurous souls, but not all of which requires balls of steel.

 World’s Most Dangerous Beach